abtion/abtions-dataset/README.md

 ## Text-embedding generation script

+**In most cases, you will not need to run this script.** The embeddings have already been generated and stored in the repository.
+However, if you have modified the documents and you wish to update the embeddings to reflect these changes, you can run the script to regenerate the embeddings.

 Our embeddings are produced utilizing OpenAI's `text-embedding-ada-v2` model.
 This model is powered to analyze and convert text data into meaningful embeddings, representing the nuanced semantic qualities of the content.

 The script that generates the embeddings has already been executed, and as a result, our repository is populated with JSON files that contain the initial embeddings.
 These JSON files were created adjacent to the corresponding text or markdown files.